Blood of the Beast

 Blood of the Beast is a 2003 American experimental horror film written, and directed by Georg Koszulinski, who also stars in the film.
-It focuses on a post-apocalyptic society that depends on cloning is overrun by a generation of faulty, homicidal clones.
+It focuses on a post-apocalyptic society that depends on cloning, and is overrun by a generation of faulty, homicidal clones.

 Plot

 Billions of people are killed in World War III, and most of the surviving males are rendered sterile.
 As a result, humanity resorts to cloning as its primary form of reproduction.
 All goes well until the first generation of clones turn nineteen and degenerate into bestial killers.
 The military attempts to contain the threat, but they are unsuccessful.
 Three groups of survivors who have fled into rural Florida are besieged by the killer clones.
 Ultimately, Jesse is the last to survive, and the film ends as he is surrounded.